 These are the places that we recommend that you consider staying at.
 The 2 hotels on the list are excellent for families – many friends and family have stayed here.
 Or consider renting a condo or house for your stay in Pueblo.

 - Springhill Suites by Marriott Pueblo Downtown. – A hotel suite right in the heart of downtown so you can walk to the Riverwalk area.
+Suites are perfect for families to spread out and relax.
 Hot breakfast, family rooms, and a pool.

-- Courtyard by Marriott Pueblo –The Courtyard by Marriot is attached the Convention Center.
-Very convention to the Riverwalk and has a pool and breakfast.
+- Courtyard by Marriott Pueblo –The Courtyard by Marriot is attached to the Convention Center.
+This hotel is very convenient to the Riverwalk and has a pool and breakfast.

-- Vintage Modern – Rent a House in town – Mesa Junction
+- Vintage Modern – Rent a House in town – Mesa Junction.
+Renting as house is the a great idea for families – we do this all the time.

 Final Thoughts about Things to do in Pueblo, CO